Jaiv24/React-js-portfolio/README.md

 ## <a href="https://jaiv-portfolio.netlify.app/" target="_blank">LIVE DEMO</a>

 ## Description
-This is a ReactJS based personal resume website template.
+This is a ReactJS based personal resume portfolio website template.

 ## Make it Your Own!
 #### PREREQUISITES: